Karl Lamprecht: Biography

 Lamprecht was born in Jessen in the Province of Saxony.
 As a student, he trained in history, political science, economics, and art at the universities of Göttingen, Leipzig, and Munich.
-Lamprecht taught at the university in Marburg and later at Leipzig, where he founded the Institut für Kultur und Universalgeschicht center dedicated to comparative world and cultural history.
+Lamprecht taught at the university in Marburg and later at Leipzig, where he founded the Institut für Kultur und Universalgeschichte center dedicated to comparative world and cultural history.

 Lamprecht was employee at the successful edition project “The Chronicles of the German Cities” under the leadership of the well-known and highly reputated German historian Karl von Hegel.

 Lamprecht studied German and European social and economic history, particularly of the Middle Ages.
 He aroused considerable controversy with his loose interdisciplinary methods and focus on broad social, environmental, and even psychological, questions in history.
 To him, history meant as much the revelation of sociology as of political events.

-Lamprecht's ambitious Deutsche Geschichte (13 vols., 1891-1908) on the whole trajectory of German history sparked a famous Methodenstreit (methodological dispute) within Germany's academic history establishment, especially Max Weber, who habitually referred to Lamprecht as a mere dilettante.
+Lamprecht's ambitious Deutsche Geschichte (13 vols., 1891–1908) on the whole trajectory of German history sparked a famous Methodenstreit (methodological dispute) within Germany's academic history establishment, especially Max Weber, who habitually referred to Lamprecht as a mere dilettante.
 Lamprecht came under criticism from scholars of legal and constitutional history like Friedrich Meinecke and Georg von Below for his lack of methodological rigor and inattention to important political trends and ideologies.
 As a result, Lamprecht and his students were marginalized by German academia, and interdisciplinary social history remained something of a taboo among German historians for much of the twentieth century.
 However, during the years of the series' publication, his work enjoyed a wide readership among the nonacademic German community.

 He was the chief exponent of the Kulturgeschichte (“History of Culture”), and believed intensely in the superiority of German culture.
 Shortly before his death he repudiated, with some indignation, the conception of Germany's part in World War I as having been dictated by “war lords,” and avowed that in regard to it that Germany was united.

 Lamprecht died in Leipzig on 10 May 1915 from what appears to have been the result of internal bleeding brought on by a perforated ulcer.